SocialGouv/bot/README.md

     `socialgouv.yml` file.
 -   Auto-generate issues when new todos are detected within the source code.
 -   Auto-close todo-releated issues when todos are removed from the source code.
+-   Generate labels from `socialgouv.yml` file.
+-   Extend config from GitHub repo (renovate like).

 ## Contribute